Provide the best evidence to support your claim.

-- Written documents, such as the tenancy agreement, letters, printed copies of emails, receipts, pictures and the sworn or unsworn statements of the witnesses
+- Written documents, such as the tenancy agreement, letters, emails, receipts, pictures and the sworn or unsworn statements of the witnesses

 - Photographs, video recordings or audio recordings